How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 2. Put doormats at every entrance of your home.
 They capture grit and dirt that could scratch the floor.

-3. Clean up spills immediately with a cloth or sponge to avoid water damage, which can cause laminate to warp.
+3. Clean up spills immediately with a cloth or sponge to avoid water damage, which can cause the laminate to warp.

 4. Keep pets' nails trimmed to guard against scratches.
 Pets, especially dogs, can leave marks on laminate flooring if their nails are too long.